nimec77/blog-project/idea.md

 ## Project Overview

-A comprehensive Rust training project implementing a full-stack blog platform with four interconnected crates in a single Cargo workspace.
+A comprehensive Rust training project implementing a full-stack blog platform with five crates in a single Cargo workspace.
 The project demonstrates real-world development patterns including clean architecture, JWT authentication, database integration, and multi-transport API support (HTTP + gRPC).

 **Goal:** Build a production-ready personal blog system with user registration, JWT protection, and secure database storage that can be deployed to a custom domain.